 As I exited the convenience store on West College Avenue, I walked backwards, watching to see if the bus was coming as I headed to my after-school, part time, menial job at a C&S bank in downtown Atlanta.

-I was at the corner of the street looking as far as I could for the bus when I noticed a police officer kneeling with his gun aimed at me!
+I was at the corner of the street, walking backwards and looking as far as I could see for the bus when I noticed a police officer kneeling with his gun aimed at me!
 He was shouting at me to come back!
+The moment was surreal.

 I walked slowly toward the officer as the other one came from behind me.
 They took me back into the store.
 I was stunned.
 When Gregory saw them bringing me inside his eyes widened.